PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 MatMul restoration, binary adapters, shape reconciliation, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Placeholder-MatMul repair reconciliation implementation checkpoint

+The restoration result is now assigned to `final_placeholder_matmul_stats` before the unchanged positive-result guard.
+Inside that block, the first reconciliation remains mandatory and its result is captured.
+The lowerer then records tensor count and captures exact and singleton binary-repair results in the original order.

+The second reconciliation now runs only when the first scan or either repair reports a positive mutation, or when zero-rewrite exact repair pruning reduces the tensor table.
+The topology sort remains unconditional inside the restoration block.
+A structural contract fixes all six statements and the complete guard; lowerer wiring independently covers every mutation source and prune-only behavior.

+Sequential validation across placeholder-MatMul/dynamic Reshape, binary adapters, shape reconciliation, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `403 passed in 26.48s`.
+Focused wiring and structure coverage is `2 passed in 2.27s`.

+At resume, continue the direct lowerer reconciliation inventory.
+Avoid the large phase-barrier scans unless every intervening owner result is preserved;
+prefer another local conditional block with a complete result interval.
+Characterize before production changes, then commit and push only.
+Do not create or update a pull request.